-Fellows and trainees of all specialities are invited to enrol in this new Qstream course, designed to provide practical strategies to help enhance your teaching skills and effectively balance teaching with a busy workload.
+The Developing Effective Teaching Skills Qstream course is designed to provide practical strategies to help enhance your teaching skills and effectively balance teaching with a busy workload.

 The course is designed to enhance your knowledge in adult learning, provide practical strategies to incorporate effective teaching skills into day-to-day settings, and encourage self-reflection and peer discussion.

-Enrol now to participate in the mid-May course.
+Enrol now to participate in the early August 2022 course.

 End of Life Care